TL;DR

 Next steps include ongoing research to improve gene editing precision, continued regulatory discussions, and ethical debates.
 Monitoring developments in clinical trials and policy changes over the next few years will clarify when human embryo editing might become viable for broader use.

-Exterior color: stainless steel
+Exterior color: White

 As an affiliate, we earn on qualifying purchases.